Synagogues in India: Origins

+Synagogues by type

-Cochin synagogues
+Cochin

 Kerala, in far south-western India, has eight remaining buildings.
 The Kochangadi Synagogue (1344 A.D. to 1789 A.D.) in Kochi in the Kerala, built by the Malabar Jews, is the oldest in recorded history.
 It was destroyed by Tipu Sultan in 1789 A.D. and was never rebuilt.
 An inscription tablet from this synagogue is the oldest relic from any synagogue in India.
 Only one, in Cochin's (Kochi) Jew Town, is a functioning house of prayer.
 It dates from 1568, although portions of the compound of parts were added later or altered over the years.

 Synagogues have rarely conformed to stylistic rules anywhere in the world or, as a building type, been resolved in unique or recognizable terms.
 Most of the buildings in India are no exception.
 In contrast are the synagogues built by the Cochin Jews of Kerala, India.
 Influenced by Indian building traditions coupled with the influences of visiting merchants and imperialists over the centuries, the Cochin synagogues constitute wonderful examples of the vernacular "thachusasthra" design of Kerala.
 Until the 16th century and the arrival of the Portuguese in India, roofs of local buildings were often bamboo framed and covered with thatched palm leaves—this technique continues to be prevalent in Kerala's villages even today.
 The roof system would have been set on mud walls or atop simple masonry walls that were finished in smooth veneers.
 In time, this construction technique was replaced with wood framed roofs (often teak) covered with flat terracotta tiles together supported by thick laterite stone walls (a local material) veneered in "chunam", a polished lime plaster.
 The local components were thus fused with foreign building techniques introduced by outsiders, namely the Portuguese and later the Dutch.
 These influences also impacted synagogue architecture and were combined with the Jewish ritual and liturgical requirements.

 Cochin synagogues are unique in the world in that they feature two bimahs.
 The primary one can be found within the sanctuary's main level where men have always sat.
 The second, used during holidays and special events, is found on the gallery level adjacent to the space dedicated for women's seating.